 3) The Blue Temple (Wat Rong Sear Tean) – is a blue-colored temple, with both beautiful interiors and exteriors.
 Here, you will feel mesmerized by the amazingly detailed structures with the use of blue and gold.

-You can check out all the temples mentioned above in this convenient package just for you!
-Click it and check it out!
+You can check out all the temples above in this convenient package made just for you.

 Now, do you have an idea of what temples to visit when going on a vacation to Thailand?
 If you still want to visit other places not mentioned, check out Trazy.com!